Skip to main content

 InputCommentsDefault

-Customer IdThe unique identifier of the customer.
+Customer IDThe unique identifier for the customer.

-Expiration MonthThe expiration month of the card.
+Expiration MonthThe two-digit expiration month of the card (01-12).

-Expiration YearThe expiration year of the card.
+Expiration YearThe four-digit expiration year of the card.

 Billing Street AddressThe street address for the billing information.